Uvalde school shooter texted a teenaged girl 'Ima go shoot up a(n) elementary school' before massacre

 Those disturbing writings, Abbott said, came as the suspect indeed shot his grandmother, drove to nearby Robb Elementary School, forced his way inside adjoining classrooms and opened fire at a group of kids and faculty.
 Officers eventually forced their way into the barricaded room and a Border Patrol officer fatally shot him, Abbott said.

-A spokesman for Meta, Facebook's parent company, said the gunman's messages were made in private one-to-one texts that were discovered after the shooting.
+A spokesperson for Meta, Facebook's parent company, said the gunman's messages were made in private one-to-one texts that were discovered after the shooting.

 With 21 dead and 17 others injured, the attack was the deadliest school shooting in almost a decade and shook a nation still reeling from a mass shooting just 10 days ago.